What did Jose Mourinho win at Real Madrid? | Goal.com

 What did Jose Mourinho win at Real Madrid?

-Jose Mourinho has been closely linked with a potential return to Real Madrid, a club he left unceremoniously in 2013.
+Jose Mourinho had been closely linked with a potential return to Real Madrid, a club he left unceremoniously in 2013, before Zinedine Zidane was confirmed as the new coach on Monday.

 He has been a free agent since being dismissed from his post at Manchester United in December 2018 following a semi-disastrous third season in charge of the Red Devils.